ismapolis/Aries-credential-flow/README.md

 ## Related work

-While this work was being developed, Spherity published its [Aries RFCs Veramo Plugin](https://github.com/spherity/aries-rfcs-veramo-plugin).In addition to supporting the issue credential and present proof standards, they also provide support for [Aries RFC 0023: DID Exchange Protocol 1.0](https://github.com/hyperledger/aries-rfcs/blob/40aeda259bdd3b28fe0770e5685a7e2aacebc877/features/0023-did-exchange/README.md#L4).
+While this work was being developed, Spherity published its [Aries RFCs Veramo Plugin](https://github.com/spherity/aries-rfcs-veramo-plugin).
+In addition to supporting the issue credential and present proof standards, they also provide support for [Aries RFC 0023: DID Exchange Protocol 1.0](https://github.com/hyperledger/aries-rfcs/blob/40aeda259bdd3b28fe0770e5685a7e2aacebc877/features/0023-did-exchange/README.md#L4).

 Their work focuses more on managing communication flows and maintaining the machine state for each protocol, but it lacks effort in defining proper message formats.
 In contrast, our plugin tries to utilize most of the available attributes and employs specific formats for attachments.
 However, in their implementation, they often leave these attributes as empty strings and occasionally introduce invented attributes.